First of all, why should you take a Yazd City Tour?

 At 8:45 am our tour guide picks you up at your place of residence.
 Then, we head to the Zoroastrian Fire Temple of Yazd, built in 1934.
 At the fire temple, our guide introduces you to the basic of tenets of Zoroastrianism and the special design of the fire temple.
 Then, you will visit the different parts of the Zoroastrian Fire Temple of Yazd.
 After visiting the holy fire temple, we go for the Towers of Silence, the ancient graveyard of Zoroastrians.

 Having finished visiting the Towers of Silence, we go for a stroll in the Fahadan Neighborhood, known as the mudbrick old town of Yazd.
 Here, we will visit Jameh Mosque of Yazd, possessing the tallest minarets among the mosques of Iran.
-Then, we will explore the Fahadan Square, walking through its winding lanes up to the Fahadan Square.
+Then, we will explore the Fahadan neighborhood, walking through its winding lanes.

 After visiting the Fahadan Neighborhood, we will have lunch in one the Traditional restaurants of Yazd, where you can experience some of the best local dishes of the city.

 Having had our lunch, we go to visit Dolat Abad Garden, dating back to 19th century.
 Dolat Abad Garden, which was registered as a UNESCO World Heritage Site in 2011, is a complex structure comprised of several gardens adorned with tall trees, various fonds and fountains, a pavilion with amazing, colorful sash windows and the most important highlight of the garden, its wind-tower, allegedly the tallest adobe wind-tower in the world.